Aggregate

 aggregate(method, url, [options])

-container and aggregate the response to the container
+container and aggregate the response to the container’s body.
+Existing keys of the container’s

 body will be overwrited by the reponse ones.